valkey-io/valkey-doc/docs/management/optimization/memory-optimization.md

 had a memory usage that at the peak is much larger than the currently used memory.
-The fragmentation is calculated as the physical memory actually used (the RSS value) divided by the amount of memory currently in use (as the sum of all the allocations performed by Redis).
+The fragmentation is calculated as the physical memory actually used (the RSS value) divided by the amount of memory currently in use (as the sum of all the allocations performed by Valkey).
 Because the RSS reflects the peak memory, when the (virtually) used memory is low since a lot of keys/values were freed, but the RSS is high, the ratio `RSS / mem_used` will be very high.

-If `maxmemory` is not set Redis will keep allocating memory as it sees fit and thus it can (gradually) eat up all your free memory.
+If `maxmemory` is not set Valkey will keep allocating memory as it sees fit and thus it can (gradually) eat up all your free memory.
 Therefore it is generally advisable to configure some limits.
-You may also want to set `maxmemory-policy` to `noeviction` (which is *not* the default value in some older versions of Redis).
+You may also want to set `maxmemory-policy` to `noeviction` (which is *not* the default value in some older versions of Valkey).

-It makes Redis return an out-of-memory error for write commands if and when it reaches the limit - which in turn may result in errors in the application but will not render the whole machine dead because of memory starvation.
+It makes Valkey return an out-of-memory error for write commands if and when it reaches the limit - which in turn may result in errors in the application but will not render the whole machine dead because of memory starvation.